 $$AMC \ Loan_i = \gamma_1 Borrower \ Characteristics_i + \gamma_2 Loan \ Characteristics_i + \gamma_3 Controls{izt} + Market - Year{ct} + BHC_i + \varepsilon_i, \tag{4}$$ where $AMC \ Loan_i$ is a dummy variable equal to one if a loan i was originated by an AMC and zero if it was originated by an ADI.
-The CBSA-year fixed effects, $Market-Year{ct}$, ensure that our results are not driven by differences in local economic conditions.
+The CBSA-year fixed effects, $Market-Year{ct}$ , ensure that our results are not driven by differences in local economic conditions.
 BHC fixed effects absorb time-invariant heterogeneity across BHCs.
 As in the earlier analysis, we do not aim to establish causality but rather evaluate whether AMCs are associated with lower-quality loans.
 Table 6 presents the results with the coefficients multiplied by a hundred for tractability.
 Columns (1) and (2) report the results of the analysis without restricting the sample to CBSA-BHC-years where both types of affiliates operated.
 We go back to our original sample selection restriction in column (3).

-The results confirm that AMCs are associated with lower-quality borrowers characterized by lower credit scores, lower incomes, and higher loan-to-value ratios.
-Using a rich set of loan characteristics available from the loan-level data, we further document that AMCs are more likely to originate loans of riskier types, such as adjustable-rate mortgages and interest-only mortgages.
-These conclusions hold even if we restrict our consideration only to privately securitized loans (column (4)).
+The results suggest that AMCs are more likely to originate loan to borrowers with lower credit scores, lower incomes, and higher loan-to-value ratios.
+We further document that AMCs are more likely to originate loans of riskier types, such as adjustable-rate mortgages and interest-only mortgages.
+The results persist even if we restrict our consideration only to privately securitized loans (column (4)).